-Apple iPhone 15 Pro and 15 Pro Max/Ultra rumour round up
+Apple iPhone 15 Pro and 15 Pro Max/Ultra rumours: What's the story so far?

-(Pocket-lint) - It doesn't seem like that long ago that Apple was revealing Dynamic Island on the iPhone 14 Pro and iPhone 14 Pro Max and those in the Steve Jobs theatre let out a little chuckle at the new feature's name.
+It doesn't seem like that long ago that Apple was revealing Dynamic Island on the iPhone 14 Pro and iPhone 14 Pro Max and those in the Steve Jobs theatre let out a little chuckle at the new feature's name.

 It's not a new feature anymore though, and while the iPhone 14 Pro models are still the latest devices from Apple, and will be for many months to come, rumours are already flying around about the 2023 iPhones.